tylnesh/cpp-sdk-samples/vision/README.md

                                         faces).
     --numFaces arg (=1)                  Number of faces to be tracked.
     --draw arg (=1)                      Draw metrics on screen.

-For an example of how to use Affdex in a C# application .. please refer to [AffdexMe](https://github.com/affectiva/affdexme-win)

 Docker Build Instructions
 -------------------------